It's this time of a year, when your mind works in a special way. You can close a chapter, and start fresh, adjust, rethink, adapt.

 While this is not so extreme, I would love to remember more.
 Remember when sth happened, what were my thoughts then, and what other events could affect it all.

 I don't remember long-term suffering.
 I don't remember sleepless nights.
 I don't remember the euphoria from the first person who supported my work!
-After some time I only know that I was happy, or struggling.
+After some time I only know that I was happy, or struggling during a given tome period.

 That's not something I enjoy.
 I'd love to remember things better, to remember the process, and to be able referring to that in my future work.